What is Isotonitazene?

 From the information that we do have thus far, deaths due to iso appear to be increasing.
 In summer 2019, there were an estimated six overdose deaths due to iso each month.
 Thus far, in summer 2020, that number is at 50 to 60 deaths per month.
 That’s a nearly 10-fold increase in overdose deaths over one year.
 And again, that number may be an underestimate due to limited testing.

 Public health experts are also worried about iso due to the ongoing COVID-19 pandemic.
 While information about COVID-19 is evolving, it appears that people who chronically use opioids may be at higher risk.
 Opiates are central nervous system depressants, meaning that they cause the breathing rate to slow.
 Chronic opioid use may negatively impact lung health.
-That means that a person dependent on opioids who gets infected with COVID-19 may be more likely to develop complications—adding iso to the mix maybe even more deadly.
+That means that a person dependent on opioids who get infected with COVID-19 may be more likely to develop complications—adding iso to the mix maybe even more deadly.
 However, there is not enough data yet to confirm this.

 The COVID-19 pandemic has also led to a spike in overall opioid overdose deaths.
-The precise reasons for this are not known, but it appears to be related to an increase in untreated mental health problems.
+The precise reasons for this are unknown, but it appears to be related to an increase in untreated mental health problems.
 Depression, anxiety, isolation, job loss, and financial insecurity have created an enormous mental health burden for Americans.
 Opioids offer a short-term coping strategy to numb emotional pain and alleviate stress.
 Unfortunately, they create a long-term issue of drug dependence and addiction.
-One possible reason for iso-related overdoses is that former drug users, placed under mental health pressure, are returning to opioid use.
+One possible reason for iso-related overdoses is that former drug users, placed under mental health pressure, return to opioid use.
 They may use their former dose of drugs, which is more potent than intended.
 Or, they may use drugs that have been cut with iso without their knowledge.
 Either way, the outcome may be deadly.

-What to Do About the Iso Problem
+What to do About the Iso Problem

 A large part of the public health response to the opioid epidemic has been to increase the distribution of the overdose reversal drug Narcan.
 Narcan is an opioid agonist, meaning it binds to opioid receptors.
 It has such a high affinity (tightness of binding) for opioid receptors that it knocks existing opioids off of them.
 This can “reverse” an overdose while it is happening.
 First responders routinely carry Narcan, and family members of people struggling with opioid addiction often do, too.
 Unfortunately, Narcan can only reverse an overdose in progress.
 It does nothing to prevent overdoses or reduce the number of people struggling with addiction.
 Plus, police warn that it may take several doses of Narcan to work in iso overdose cases.
 Iso is so powerful that even Narcan may not be able to fully reverse an overdose in progress.